wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Spaced Comment

-### Start all comments with a space to make it easier to read.
+Start all comments with a space to make it easier to read.

 eslint: [`spaced-comment`](https://eslint.org/docs/rules/spaced-comment)